Guarantees for Spontaneous Synchronization on Random Geometric Graphs: Introduction

 \subsection{Notation}

 The standard unit sphere in $\mathbb{R}^d$ is denoted by $\mathbb{S}^{d-1}$ as usual.
 The matrix $J_n$ represents the $n\times n$ all ones matrix and $I_n$ denotes the $n\times n$ identity matrix.
-For vectors $u,v$ of same size, the inner product $\langle u,v\rangle$ corresponds to the standard inner product, $\|v\|_2$ denotes the standard Euclidean norm.
-For a matrix A, $\|A\|$ denotes the standard spectral norm.
+For vectors $u,v$ of same size, the inner product $\langle u,v\rangle$ corresponds to the standard inner product, and $\|v\|_2$ denotes the standard Euclidean norm.
+For a matrix A, $\|A\|$ denotes the standard operator norm.
 We consider the standard "Big-O" notation (Landau notation) and we write $\Tilde{\Omega}(.)$ to hide log factors.
+An event on a random graph $G$ with $n$ vertices occurs with high probability if the probability of occurrence converges to one as $n$ goes to infinity.